 - Concentration.
-In 2014, zero hours in the DASR Market would have failed the three pivotal supplier test. - Supply.
+In the first three months of 2015, zero hours in the DASR Market would have failed the three pivotal supplier test. - Supply.
 The DASR Market is a must offer market.
 Any resources that do not make an offer have their offer set to \$0 per MW.
 DASR is calculated by the day-ahead market solution as the lesser of the thirty minute energy ramp rate or the emergency maximum MW minus the day-ahead dispatch point for all on-line units.
-In 2014, the average available hourly DASR was 42,017 MW. - Demand.
-The DASR requirement in 2014 was 6.27 percent of peak load forecast, down from 6.91 percent in 2013.
-The average DASR MW purchased was 6,245 MW per hour in 2014.
+In the first three months of 2015, the average available hourly DASR was 38,116 MW. - Demand.
+The DASR requirement in 2015 is 5.93 percent of peak load forecast, down from 6.27 percent in 2014.
+The average DASR MW purchased was 6,303 MW per hour in the first three months of 2015.

 - Withholding.
 Economic withholding remains an issue in the DASR Market.
 The direct marginal cost of providing DASR is zero.
 All offers greater than zero constitute economic withholding.
-As of December 31, 2014, 9.6 percent of resources offered DASR at levels above \$5 per MW, compared to 11.9 percent of resources offering above \$5.00 at the same time in 2013. - DR. Demand resources are eligible to participate in the DASR Market.
+As of March 31, 2015, 9.6 percent of resources offered DASR at levels above \$5 per MW. - DR. Demand resources are eligible to participate in the DASR Market.
 Six demand resources entered offers for DASR.

 • Price.
-The weighted average DASR market clearing price in 2014 was \$0.63 per MW.
-This is a \$0.07 per MW (10.0 percent) decrease from 2013, which had a weighted price of \$0.70 per MW.
+The weighted average DASR market clearing price in January through March 2015 was \$0.76 per MW.
+This is a significant increase from the \$0.06 per MW of the first three months of 2014.